Muscovite War of Succession: Background

-First period (1425-1434)

-In 1389, Dmitry Donskoy died.
-He appointed his son Vasily Dmitrievich as successor, with the provision that if Vasily were to die as an infant, his brother, Yury Dmitrievich, would be the successor.
-Vasily died in 1425 and left a child, Vasily Vasilyevich, whom he appointed as the Grand Prince (known as Vasily II).
+When Dmitry Donskoy wrote his will just before he died in 1389, he appointed his 17-year-old son Vasily Dmitrievich as successor, with the provision that if Vasily were to die childless, his 14-year-old son Yury Dmitrievich would be the successor.

+First period (1425–1434)

+Vasily died in 1425 and left several children.
+Allegedly, he appointed his oldest son Vasily Vasilyevich, as the next Grand Prince (known as Vasily II).
 Yury challenged this appointment, arguing that he should have received the crown because of the provisions written in Donskoy's will.
-Yury thus became a pretender and moved from Zvenigorod, his main residence, to Galich, to be farther from Moscow.
+In 1425, Yuri and Vasily agreed to present their succession dispute to khan of the Golden Horde, but this led to nothing.